juji-io/datalevin/doc/search.md

 The search engine indices are stored in one inverted list and two key-value maps.
-In addition to information about each term and each document, the positions of term occurrences in the documents are also stored to support match highlighting, proximity query (planned), and phrase query (planned).
+In addition to information about each term and each document, the positions of term occurrences in the documents are also stored to support match highlighting and proximity query.

 Specifically, the following LMDB sub-databases are created for search supposes: